jax-ml/jax/docs/gpu_memory_allocation.rst

 ``XLA_PYTHON_CLIENT_MEM_FRACTION=.XX``
-  If preallocation is enabled, this makes JAX preallocate XX% of currently-available GPU memory, instead of the default 90%.
+  If preallocation is enabled, this makes JAX preallocate XX% of the total GPU memory, instead of the default 90% of currently-available memory.
 Lowering the amount preallocated can fix OOMs that occur when the JAX program starts.

 ``XLA_PYTHON_CLIENT_ALLOCATOR=platform``